-All of those packages include (except “free package”) same features and vary only in number of products allowed.
+All of those packages include (except “free package”) same features and vary only in the number of products allowed.
 Big Cartel doesn’t charge any extra fees, except this monthly payments.
-Also you can cancel it any moment you want.
+Also, you can cancel it any moment you want.

 - Comprehensive and convenient customization (from design till custom domains)